SFBAC NATS

 co-vice president of Student Auditions

-Benjamin earned a Bachelor of Music degree in Vocal Performance from San Francisco State University, a Master of Music degree in Vocal Performance from Roosevelt University, and a Master of Sacred Music degree from the University of Notre Dame.
-He also holds a Graduate Performance Certificate from DePaul
+Benjamin holds a Bachelor of Music in Vocal Performance from San Francisco State University, a Master of Music in Vocal Performance from Roosevelt University, and a Master of Sacred Music from the University of Notre Dame.
+He earned a Graduate Performance Certificate in Opera from DePaul University and is currently completing his Doctor of Musical Arts in Voice Performance—with a minor in Collaborative Piano—at the University of Wisconsin–Madison.

 dr. erin mcomber